Demystifying Proximal Causal Inference: Proximal Causal Inference Framework

-The alternate identification result of \citet{cui_semiparametric_2024} has a similar structure to the result of \citet{miao_identifying_2018}.
-The heart of this identification result is the following relationship, where $q(Z,A,X)$ is called a \textit{treatment bridge function}:
+The identification result of \citet{cui_semiparametric_2024} has a parallel structure to the outcome bridge function results.
+Where the outcome bridge function $h(W,A,X)$ serves as a ``noisy" version of $\mathbb{E}[Y\mid U,A,X]$, the \textit{treatment bridge function} $q(Z,A,X)$ serves as a ``noisy" version of the inverse probability of treatment, $\mathbb{P}(A=a\mid U,X)^{-1}$:

-Eq.~\ref{PCIqu} specifies that for any particular $A=a$ and $X=x$, the effect of $U$ on the probability of treatment assignment $A=a$ is equal to the inverse of the effect of $U$ on some transformation of $Z$ ($q(Z,a,X)$).
+Following the structure of the intuition provided by \citet{miao_confounding_2024} for the outcome bridge function, we build intuition for the treatment bridge function: Eq.~\ref{PCIqu} specifies that for any particular $A=a$ and $X=x$, the effect of $U$ on the inverse probability of treatment assignment $A=a$ is equal to the effect of $U$ on some transformation of $Z$ ($q(Z,a,x)$).
 Note that for such a $q(Z,A,X)$ to exist, it is necessary that $Z$ to be associated with $U$ conditional on $A,X$ (except in the trivial case where $U=\emptyset$).\footnote{Assume for contradiction $Z\indep U\mid A, X$.
-Then $\mathbb{P}(A=a\mid U,X)^{-1}=\mathbb{E}[q(Z,A,X) \mid U,A,X]=\mathbb{E}[q(Z,A,X) \mid A,X]$.
-But if $U\not=\emptyset$, $\mathbb{P}(A=a\mid U,X)^{-1}$ must vary with $U$---a contradiction.} Essentially, $q(Z,a=1,X)$ is a noisy version of the true inverse propensity score, $P(A=1\mid U,X)^{-1}$.
-Moreover, Equation~\ref{PCIqu} characterizes $q(Z,A,X)$ as a \textit{valid weighting} function, a concept from the literature on propensity score weighting and matching with error prone covariates--- thus, despite this noise, weighting by $q(Z,A,X)$ will balance observed and unobserved confounders and yield an unbiased estimate of the average treatment effect \citep{nguyen_propensity_2020,lockwood_matching_2016}.
+Then $\mathbb{P}(A=a\mid U,X)^{-1}=\mathbb{E}[q(Z,a,X) \mid U,a,X]=\mathbb{E}[q(Z,a,X) \mid a,X]$.
+But if $U\not=\emptyset$, $\mathbb{P}(A=a\mid U,X)^{-1}$ must vary with $U$---a contradiction.} As with the outcome bridge function, $q(Z,a,X)$ is a function of the wrong variable ($Z$ rather than $U$), so for any fixed $(u,a,x)$ its value will vary with the realization of $Z$.
+However, Eq.~\ref{PCIqu} guarantees that this variation averages out: the conditional mean of $q(Z,a,X)$ given $U=u,A=a,X=x$ is exactly $\mathbb{P}(A=a\mid u,x)^{-1}$.
+In this sense, $q(Z,a,X)$ serves as a ``noisy" version of the unobservable inverse propensity score $\mathbb{P}(A=a\mid u,x)^{-1}$.
+Moreover, Eq.~\ref{PCIqu} characterizes $q(Z,A,X)$ as what the propensity score literature calls a \textit{valid weighting function}: despite depending on $Z$ rather than $U$, weighting outcomes by $q(Z,A,X)$ balances both observed and unobserved confounders, yielding an unbiased estimate of the average treatment effect \citep{nguyen_propensity_2020,lockwood_matching_2016}.